Phil Spencer teases potential xCloud TV streaming sticks and a new "Platinum" tier for Xbox Game Pass

 The cloud gaming service xCloud launched as part of Game Pass Ultimate subscriptions on September 15.
 Now available on Android devices, it has yet to release on iOS on account of Apple's updated terms of service.
 The terms stated that every game included in the streaming service would require its own dedicated page that would be purchased directly through the app store.

 The Verge recently also reported that Microsoft was working on a solution to bring xCloud to iOS via the web.
-In the interview with Stratechery, Spencer also that Microsoft has a "good solution on iOS", and added that "I think it'll be coming kind of early next year".
+In the interview with Stratechery, Spencer also says that Microsoft has a "good solution on iOS", and added, "I think it'll be coming kind of early next year".

 Here's our pick of the best games on Xbox Game Pass to play right now or check out all of the upcoming Xbox Series X launch games in the video below.